Thelymitra × macmillanii: Taxonomy and naming

 Thelymitra × macmillanii was first formally described in 1865 by Ferdinand von Mueller from a specimen collected near Mount Eliza and Mount Martha, and the description was published in Fragmenta phytographiae Australiae.
 The specific epithet (x macmillanii) honours "T.McMillan" who collected the type specimen.

 Distribution and habitat

-The red sun orchid grows in grassland, woodland and forest where its parent species grow together.
+Red sun orchid grows in grassland, woodland and forest where its parent species grow together.
 It is found in central and western Victoria and in the south-east of South Australia.